mosra/flextgl/README.md

  * Bindings directly generated from the OpenGL registry's `gl.xml` file
  * Flexible python template system for source-generation
  * Source templates easy to adapt to project requirements
+ * Explicitly define the functions that need to be loaded(optional)

 You will need the following dependencies: